Spring Drive: Mechanics

-The Spring Drive uses a conventional mainspring and barrel along with automatic and/or stem winding to store energy, just as in a mechanical watch.
-However, the escapement and balance wheel in mechanical watches is replaced by Seiko's Tri-synchro Regulator system, a phase-locked loop wherein a rotor, which Seiko refers to as a "glide wheel", is powered by the mainspring barrel via a stator.
+The Spring Drive uses a conventional mainspring and barrel along with automatic or stem winding to store energy, just as in a mechanical watch.
+However, the escapement and balance wheel in mechanical watches is replaced by Seiko's Tri-synchro Regulator system, a phase-locked loop wherein a rotor, which Seiko refers to as a "glide wheel", is powered by the mainspring barrel.
 The glide wheel in turn powers a reference quartz crystal and accompanying integrated circuit which controls an electromagnetic brake which then regulates the rotational speed of the glide wheel itself.

 The glide wheel is intended to rotate eight times per second; the rotational speed is sampled once every rotation and a variable braking force is continuously applied to maintain that target frequency.
 As the glide wheel directly powers the seconds hand of the watch, this results in a true continuously sweeping second hand – in contrast to the beats per time motion resulting from the back-and-forth movement of traditional mechanical watches or the tick of typical quartz watches.

 History

 The design was first conceived by Yoshikazu Akahane at Suwa Seikosha in 1977 and patents were applied for it in 1982; in total, no fewer than 230 patents have been applied worldwide for this movement.
 Initial development was hindered by the high energy consumption of the reference quartz crystal and integrated circuit making a watch with a then-target 48-hour power reserve impossible; another attempt in 1993 was also unsuccessful for the same reason.
-It was not until a third attempt in 1997, using a quartz crystal and integrated circuit with energy consumption approximately one one-hundredth that used in the initial attempt in 1982, that a Spring Drive watch with sufficient power reserve was deemed feasible.
+It was not until a third attempt in 1997, using a quartz crystal and integrated circuit with energy consumption approximately one hundredth that used in the initial attempt in 1982, that a Spring Drive watch with sufficient power reserve was deemed feasible.
 Over 600 prototypes were produced during development.

 The Spring Drive movement was announced publicly in 1997 and presented at the 1998 Basel Watch Fair.
-In 1999, the first production models were made available in Japan as limited edition, manual-wind watches in both the Credor and Seiko brands.
+In December 1999, the first production models were made available in Japan as limited edition, manual-wind watches in both the Seiko and Credor brands.
+The initial models included two Seiko watches priced at ¥250,000 and ¥500,000, and one Credor watch priced at ¥1,000,000.
 The first non-limited model was released in Japan in 2002.

 The 1st spring drive automatic-wind movement of Grand Seiko was released in September 2004, the reference number is SBGA001.

 The first automatic-wind Spring Drive model was released in 2005, and coincided with the introduction of the Spring Drive movement to markets outside of Japan.